abbyssoul/libsolace/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 libSolace is a toolkit for building mission critical application.
-Idea of this library is inspired by [NASA's Rules for Developing Safety Critical Code](http://spinroot.com/gerard/pdf/P10.pdf).
+Idea of this library is partually inspired by [NASA's Rules for Developing Safety Critical Code](http://spinroot.com/gerard/pdf/P10.pdf).
 That is the library aims to provide building blocks for fast and reliable applications using modern C++ dialect (At least C++14).
 Note: the implementation attempts to respect P10 rules only to extent practical.
 It is an ongoing effort.
-### Simple
 In this context simple means that it provides minimal necessary set of tools to solve a problem.
 ### Motivation
 Solace is used to provide building primitives to develop a systems of communicating process that solve a problem via collaboration (aka cluster application / actor system).
 As such it will never spawn a thread or allocate memory after initialisation.

-## Contributions
+## Contributing changes
-The framework is in active development.
+The framework is work in progress and contributions are very welcomed.
-Contributions are welcomed.
-Please see [coding convention](docs/coding_convention.md) about code style.
+Please see  [`CONTRIBUTING.md`](CONTRIBUTING.md) for details on how to contribute to this project.

-In order to maintain code quality a set of static code analysis tools used as part of the build process.
+Please note that in order to maintain code quality a set of static code analysis tools is used as part of the build process.
+Thus all contributions must be verifyed by this tools before PR can be accepted.

 ## Building
 The project build is managed via CMake with a Makefile provided to automate some common actions during development process.

 ### Build tool dependencies
 In order to build this project following tools must be present in the system:
 * git (to check out project and it’s external modules, see dependencies section)